beccaepa/beccaepa.github.io/_research/2023-12-21-constitutional.md

 <!--Abstract-->

-Human feedback can prevent overtly harmful utterances in conversational models, but may not automatically mitigate subtle problematic behaviors such as a stated desire for self-preservation or power.
-Constitutional AI offers an alternative, replacing human feedback with feedback from AI models conditioned only on a list of written principles.
+Constitutional AI offers an alternative to human feedback, by replacing it with feedback from AI models conditioned only on a list of written principles.